gravitational/teleport/rfd/0083-license-expiration-warnings.md

 TSH - on “tsh login” and "tsh status"
-When the user uses the “tsh login” command the appropriate license warning will be displayed. (see examples below) When the user uses "tsh status" only expired license warnings will be displayed.
+When the user uses the “tsh login” command the appropriate license warning will be displayed. (see examples below) This will be achieved by showing alerts that have the 'on-login' label.
+When the user uses "tsh status" only expired license warnings will be displayed, this will be done by showing all 'high severity' alerts.

-TCTL - on any "tctl" command when expired, or on "tctl status" when it is a warning.
+TCTL - on any "tctl" command when expired.
 When the user uses any "tctl" command the appropriate license warning will be displayed if expired.
-The warnings will only be displyed on the "tctl status" command.
+Similar to 'tsh status' this will be all alerts that have 'high severity' which the the expired license alerts will be included in.

 The warnings are to be displayed 90 days prior to the license expiring.